synapticloop/documentr/README.md

         {dumpcontext} - which dumps all available context key/value pairs to the output
   - file - the file will be included as is with no parsing done on it
-  - markup - any valid markdown, with 'n' being replaced with a new line character.
+  - markup - any valid markdown, with '\n' being replaced with a new line character.
 No templar parsing is done on this.
   - markdown - an alias for markup
   - inbuilt - one of the in-built templates (see below for a list of the